What We Treat: Types and Causes of Chronic Pain

 Leg pain from peripheral artery disease

 This pain can be debilitating.
 If your surgeon has determined there are no vessels that need bypass or stenting and you are not a surgical candidate, we may be able to help control this pain.
-We use the treatment standards set forth in the European Union protocols for patients with vascular pain who are no longer surgical candidates, including use of stimulators and shock wave therapy.
+We use the treatment standards set forth in the European Union protocols for patients with vascular pain who are no longer surgical candidates, including with the use of stimulators and shock wave therapy.
 While this helps reduce ischemia and delay amputation, the main goal is to improve pain control and maintain as much mobility as possible.

+If you’re dealing with pelvic pain, interstitial cystitis, and/or sexual dysfunction, we offer experienced pelvic pain treatment in Miami.
 Frequently, patients—both male and female—are embarrassed to discuss this type of pain with their physicians.
 With many possible explanations for pelvic pain (including rectal pain) and sexual dysfunction, we work closely with your gynecologist and/or urologist to identify any neurological cause and use a variety of treatments discretely with the goals of reducing pain and restoring function.

-Whether as a result of stroke, multiple sclerosis, or congenital condition such as cerebral palsy, spasticity can be debilitating and painful.
+Whether as a result of stroke, multiple sclerosis, or a congenital condition such as cerebral palsy, spasticity can be debilitating and painful.
 Many treatment options exist, including use of intrathecal pumps and botulinum toxin (e.g., Botox®), as well as therapy, splinting, manipulation, and surgery.
 Most patients do best combining more than one approach, but it’s important to address spasticity as soon as it develops.
 Waiting too long can lead to potentially irreversible changes.

 Headaches, migraines, trigeminal neuralgia, facial pain, and TMJ pain